 What happens if you don’t maintain your gas furnace?

-How will I know whether to repair or replace my furnace?
+How do I know whether to repair or replace my furnace?

-As a general rule, you should think about replacing your furnace instead of just repairing it if it’s more than 10 years old, if you’ve had to repair it repeatedly, if you want to take advantage of new technology or features, or if your repairs are going to be so expensive that putting that money toward an upgrade makes more sense.
+As a general rule, you should think about replacing your furnace instead of just repairing it if it’s over 10 years old, if you’ve had to repair it repeatedly, if you want to take advantage of new technology or features, or if your repairs will be so expensive that putting that money toward an upgrade makes more sense.